 I am thrilled for Egypt, and more specifically my Egyptian friends.
 I have been following political developments in the country ever since Mostafa began covering Egypt on Global Voices back in October of 2005.
-(If you were watching CNN’s coverage of the protests last week then you might have caught Mostafa on Parker Spitzer as he described the injured protesters he treated at a makeshift hospital in a mosque near Tahrir Square in Cairo.)
+(If you were watching CNN’s coverage of the protests last week, you might have caught Mostafa on Parker Spitzer as he described the injured protesters he treated at a makeshift hospital in a mosque near Tahrir Square in Cairo.)
 Mostafa’s first post on Global Voices described rising tensions between Christians and Muslims in the country because of a play that was perceived to be critical of Islam.
 During the protests last week, however, we saw images of this: “Christians protecting Muslims while they pray during protests.”

 From Veronica Khokhlova, writing in Kiev a couple days before Christmas in 2004: